 - Introduction to Patent Law

 - Paris Convention for the Protection of Industrial Property

 - Patent Cooperation Treaty (PCT)

 - WTO TRIPs

-- Berne convention for the Protection of Literary and Artistic Works

-- · Harmonization of CBD and TRIPs
+- Harmonization of CBD and TRIPs

-- Lesson Round-Up
+- LESSON ROUND-UP

-- Self-Test Questions
+- SELF-TEST QUESTIONS

 Patent law is the branch of intellectual property law that deals with new inventions.
 Traditional patents protect tangible scientific inventions, such as circuit boards, car engines, heating coils, or zippers.
 However, over time patents have been used to protect a broader variety of inventions such as coding algorithms, business practices, or genetically modified organisms.
 Considering the significance of Patents and its positive image for the successful enterprises, there is a plethora of international treaties and national laws to regulate the process and operation of Patents worldwide.
 Under this background, this chapter briefly discusses, background of patent law in India along with few international treaties on patent including Patent Cooperation Treaty, TRIPs and Paris Convention.